DJDDDM/myWOWaddon/README.md

-# myWOWaddon
-my selfmade WOW addon for multibox crafting
+This addon is a work in progress World of Warcraft addon for my multibox crafting.

+## Features
+Stock your inventory from your bank and print any missing items.

+## TODO
+automatic crafting
+automatic mailing